Arbeidstilsynet/action-check-changes/README.md

 # Arbeidstilsynet/action-check-changes

 Action to check for changes to files.
-The main mode is automatically comparing since last successful workflow run.
+The main mode is automatically comparing to last successful workflow run in the same branch.
 This action can also be used for basic comparison to a chosen `base-ref`, skipping the lookup of workflow runs.

 This action can be used for safe continuous delivery/deployment taking into consideration previous runs.

 Resolution order for base commit:

-1. `base-ref` if provided (resolved via `git rev-parse`, fetched if missing).
+1. `base-ref` if provided.
 2. Last successful run of `workflow-file` (explicit or auto-detected).
 3. Repository root (first) commit.